New Medicine Students

 Some students may be asked to complete a document check as part of their registration/enrolment.
 The University are required to ask for this information to ensure that you have the right to study in the UK.
 If you are required to complete a document check, you will be sent an email by enrolmentdocuments@lincoln.ac.uk to request that you provide images of your documents or to share your status with the University of Lincoln.
 This may include uploading a passport or a visa, if you hold one.

 You are required to upload a passport style photo to the University of Nottingham University card system as soon as possible, so that a student ID card can be created for you.
-This must be completed by the Friday 8 September 2023 at the latest.
+For more information on how to obtain and use your first University of Nottingham Student ID Card, please visit the University of Nottingham website.

-As a University of Nottingham student studying at Lincoln's Brayford Pool Campus, you will be provided with two university cards so you can access libraries, facilities, and carry out any printing or photocopying at each campus.
-In the main, you will be using your University of Lincoln card as this is where most of your teaching and related activities will take place.
+As a University of Nottingham student studying at the Lincoln campus, you will be provided with two university cards so you can access libraries, facilities, and carry out any printing or photocopying at each campus.
+The majority of the time, you will be using your University of Lincoln card as this is where most of your teaching and related activities will take place.
 Please keep your ID cards safe as you may have to pay a fee for replacement of any lost cards.

 Complete DBS Check and Occupational Health Check